peakshift/bitcoin-ux/payments/introduction.md

 #### A Network of Payment Channels and Settlement

-If two parties want to make payments between themselves often, they can lock up some funds together in an on-chain transaction.
+If two parties want to make payments between themselves often, they can lock up some funds together in a smart contract on-chain.
 Then they are able to bypass recording their subsequent payments with one another on-chain, by instead keeping track of each of their bitcoin balances in Lightning.

 This is known as a payment channel, Lightning is essentially a network of payment channels which a sender's payment can be routed through to reach any other beneficiary.

-Instead of recording each payment as an on-chain transaction to be secured in a block, they instead they keep track of the balance at each side of the payment channel.
+Instead of recording each payment as an on-chain transaction to be secured in a block, they instead keep track of the balance at each side of the payment channel.
 The two parties only need to make a final settlement on-chain if that relationship ends and they want to "close" the channel which would unlock the balance on their side of the payment channel on-chain.

 Lighting payments gains us some privacy since the payments are not individually recorded on-chain in a transaction only the final settlement is.